·

 Key limitation: Free tier is too limited for serious research.
 Scoring methodology is not transparent.

-Verdict: Good annual value at $69-99/year if you need scored autocomplete data regularly.
+Verdict: Good one-time value from $29 to $69 if you need scored autocomplete data regularly without a subscription.

 Try it: Keyword Tool Dominator